thormeier-fhnw-repos/sna-holaspirit-to-gephi/README.md

 ./holaspirit-to-python.py --source-file=file-to-load.csv --target-roles-file=file-to-write-roles-replationship.csv --target-circles-file=file-to-write-circles-replationship.csv
 ```

-After the script finished execution,
+After the script finished execution, the matrices will be stored in their respective CSV files.

 ## Anonymize the data